Xinmsn

 xinmsn was an Internet portal featuring various news and entertainment information for Singapore-based users.
 It was launched in March 2010 as a joint venture between MediaCorp and Microsoft, and replaces the old iteration of MSN Singapore.

-Since 1 April 2015, all operations on xinmsn has ceased.
-All operations have been moved to Toggle and relaunched MSN Singapore.
+Since 1 April 2015, all operations on xinmsn have ceased.
+Content has been moved to Toggle and the relaunched MSN Singapore.

 Content

-xinmsn provides various types of information and news within the context of Singapore.
-Some of the more well-known content provided are:
+xinmsn provided various types of information and news within the context of Singapore.
+Some of the content provided were: